shannonbux/shannon-soper-portfolio/src/pages/postman-aha-moment/index.md

 - a 4% increase in # of users sending their first request
 - the new design was a significant improvement upon the control

-What I learned is that increasing the number of users sending a first request did not increase user activation metric, because users who send a first request aren’t necessarily more likely to create a collection.
-Maybe they don't even know they can save the request in a collection.
+Why did it work?—reducing the user’s cognitive load After a low-intent user clicks on "send a request" on the homepage, the default request that produced a mini-tutorial in a response helped users test out Postman without any unecessary work on their part, and with the bonus that reading the response could give them tips on what to try next.

 ## Followup experiment
+Increasing the number of users sending a first request did not increase the number of collections created (second step in user activation metric).
+My hypothesis was that they don't know why they should save the request in a collection.

-A colleague and I collaborated to create a followup experiment, based on the hypothesis that strongly and clearly nudging users to create a collection if they have sent X numbers of requests (without creating any collection) would help increase the number of activated users.
+A colleague and I collaborated to create a followup experiment, based on the hypothesis that strongly and clearly nudging users to create a collection if they have sent X numbers of requests would help increase the number of activated users.

 ### Old design
 ![A Postman workspace showing an empty state, nudging the user to create a collection](collectionscta-old-comment.png)